 Free Meals: Sites across region offer food, activities for kids who may go without

-The meals are offered to kids and teens ages 18 and under at different locations through Aug.
-25. You don't need to fill out an application or bring proof of income to receive a meal.
+The meals are offered to kids and teens ages 18 and under at different locations through August.
+You don't need to fill out an application or bring proof of income to receive a meal.
 Kids can just show up.

 The program is intended for kids in low-income areas who may get a free or reduced-price breakfast or lunch at school.
-About 36 percent of students in Wake County are eligible for those free or reduced-price meals.

 The U.S. Department of Agriculture funds the program, which is administered in North Carolina by the N.C.
 Department of Instruction.